-Health systems and hospitals across the nation are faced with different revenue management challenges, some of which are caused by the rise in transition to the value based payment alternatives, consumerism and high deductible health coverage plans.
+Health systems and hospitals across the nation are faced with different revenue management challenges, some of which are caused by the rise in the transition to the value-based payment alternatives, consumerism, and high deductible health coverage plans.

 Off late, it has pushed patients to become more involved in healthcare decision making.
 Better transparency into costs and performance has given the patients great insights hence they have become very choosy when they are shopping for their medical health care.

 With many not able to afford their out-of-pocket insurance costs to pay off their account balances, many hospitals across the nation are seeing their bad debt rise.

 To address this challenge, hospitals and health systems must stay on top of their patients’ wants and needs.
 With the shift to value-based care, patient treatment goes beyond clinical care to include factors such as the cleanliness of the facility, staff behavior, and the billing experience.
 This transition makes it vital for provider organizations to ensure patients are satisfied from admission to discharge and also after they leave the hospital.